OCA/manufacture/mrp_sale_info/readme/DESCRIPTION.rst

-This module extends the functionality of sale_mrp and adds related fields to Manufacturing Orders and Work Orders:
+This module extends the functionality of Odoo for adding related fields to Manufacturing Orders and Work Orders:

   * Sale order
   * Customer